Language Specification

 Struct Implementation

-Using impl you can attach member functions to struct and enum types.
+impl attaches member functions to struct and enum types.

 impl Player {